How Kevin Bacon Links To Brain Health In Six Steps

 Davina then interviewed Kimberley Wilson on her podcast Begin Again.
 The two explored the science of brain health, the psychology of ageing, and the lifestyle changes that support long-term mental wellbeing.

-The Kevin Bacon theory isn’t really about Kevin Bacon — it’s about how interconnected people are, especially in tightly-networked systems like Hollywood.
-It's a playful, memorable way to illustrate the power of connections.
+The Kevin Bacon theory isn’t really about Kevin Bacon.
+It’s about how interconnected people are, especially in tightly-networked systems like Hollywood, advertising, and media.
+It’s a playful, memorable way to illustrate the power of connections, and it holds up just as well when the endpoint is a conversation about brain health as it does for a party game about movies.

-It's also science!
-Scientists have identified a gene in fruit flies called "degrees of Kevin Bacon" that influences social behavior within their groups.
-This gene affects the way flies communicate and interact, leading to different levels of cohesion in their networks.
-The research suggests that similar genetic influences might exist in other animals, including humans...
-Watch this space.
+It’s also science.
+Researchers have identified a gene in fruit flies nicknamed “degrees of Kevin Bacon” that influences social behaviour within their groups, affecting how flies communicate and interact and leading to different levels of cohesion in their networks.
+The researchers suggest similar genetic influences might exist in other animals, including humans, so watch this space.

 Book Kimberley Wilson or other PepTalk experts to bring science-backed insight and storytelling to your next event.
 Email us at hello@getapeptalk.com or send us a message via the chat.
 You can also call us on +44 20 3835 2929 (UK) or +1 737 888 5112 (US).
 Remember, it’s always a good time to get a PepTalk!